Arrays and Lists in SQL Server

 query_plan xml NOT NULL,

-PRIMARY KEY (method, datatype, optype, listlen)
+PRIMARY KEY (testsuite, method, datatype, optype, listlen)

 )